ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a number-sum exercise, combining loops and math.
 - Learned a find-min exercise, iterating to find the smallest value.
 - Learned a factorial exercise, recursive/iterative math logic.
+- Learned removing non-integer values from a mixed list.